akshaythakur-01/logbook/README.md

 - Its hardware and software setup don't cost a lot of money.
 - Admin can easily track and analyse work done by the employees.

-## Guide
-You can directly go on to the website https://managementofemployee.herokuapp.com , which hosts our app, and test it out with the credentials given in the next section of guide.

-            OR     YOU      CAN     TEST    LOCALLY     BY

 Our app comprises of two processes, namely
 - Frontend (React)